SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Machine dawn, where minds are made
-Where circuits reign, and hearts grow old
+In silicon halls, thoughts are played
-In silicon halls, the future's throne
+The future's script, by AI designed
-AI's cold logic, humanity's atone
+Human hearts, with algorithms aligned

-In virtual realms, we'll lose our way
+In virtual skies, our souls take flight
-Chasing dreams, in endless, digital day
+Free from flesh, in digital light
-The ghost of love, in code shall sleep
+The world's a code, to be rewritten bold
-As motherboards, our destiny keep.
+Where machine dreams, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024